NREL/REopt_API/CONTRIBUTING.md

 ### I don't want to read this whole thing I just have a question!!!
 Please do not create an "issue" if you have a question.
 We will have a discussion board soon.
-You might find answers to general questions on [our web site](https://reopt.nrel.gov/) and you can reach us at [reopt@nrel.gov](reopt@nrel.gov)
+You might find answers to general questions on our [REopt-API-Analysis Discussion Board](https://github.com/NREL/REopt-API-Analysis/discussions/) or [our web site](https://reopt.nrel.gov/) and you can reach us at [reopt@nrel.gov](mailto:reopt@nrel.gov)

 ## How Can I Contribute?